maelfabien/maelfabien.github.io/_pages/wanago.md

 # First event, first customer

-Right after the launch, we attended the biggest event in France for Volkswagen Combi fans.
+Right after the launch, we attended the biggest event in France for Volkswagen Combi fans, near the Chateaux de la Loire.
 It's an institution for van lovers, and definitely a great customer basis.

 ![image](https://maelfabien.github.io/assets/images/combi_2.jpg)